dstrib/hybkit/README.rst

         ============================= =========================================================

     These pipelines provide analysis results in both tabular and graph form.
-    As an illustration, the example summary analysis includes the return of the contained hybrid sequence types as both a csv table and as a pie chart:
+    As an illustration, the |Example Summary Analysis| includes the return of the contained hybrid sequence types as both a csv table and as a pie chart:

         `CSV Output <https://raw.githubusercontent.com/RenneLab/hybkit/master/sample_01_summary_analysis/example_output/combined_analysis_types_hybrids.csv>`_